vladlearns/side-copy/README.md

 ![](assets/demo.gif)

-This extension is a helpful tool for anyone who works with JSON files.
-It adds a sidebar to your browser where you can view the contents of your JSON files in a structured and organized way, making it easier to navigate and understand large amounts of data.
+This Chrome extension is a helpful tool for anyone who works with JSON files.
+It adds a sidebar to your browser where you can view the contents of your JSON files and copy the value of any property in a structured and organized way, making it easier to navigate and understand large amounts of data.

-With just a click of a button, you can toggle the sidebar on or off, and with another click, you can select which folder you want to open your JSON files from.
+With just a click of a button, you can toggle the sidebar on or off, and with another click, you can select which folder you want to open your JSON files from, then you can select a file in the sidebar and copy the value you need.
 The extension even has a feature that helps prevent duplicate files from appearing in the sidebar.

-This extension is especially useful for developers or anyone working with JSON files.
 It saves time and effort by allowing you to quickly and easily view and organize your data.
 If you want to make your work with JSON files more efficient and organized, this extension is a must-have.

 ### The objective